arduino/docs-content/content/hardware/02.hero/shields/spe-shield/tutorials/getting-started/spe-getting-started.md

+---
+title: 'Getting Started With the Arduino SPE Shield'
+difficulty: beginner
+tags: [Getting Started]
+description: 'This tutorial will give you an overview of the core features of the SPE Shield.'
+author: 'Pedro Lima'
+---
 Learn how to establish Single Pair Ethernet (SPE) communication using the Arduino® UNO SPE Shield, enabling industrial IoT connectivity with minimal wiring complexity.

 ## Overview